 For some game titles developed by external game studios, the Group's companies receive a part of the game's net sales revenue.
 For games that are under development and have not yet been launched, there is no amortisation, but annual impairment tests are performed.
 No impairment was recognised in 2023.

 Specification of amortisation period

-IP rights, games: 5 years IP rights, games under development: No amortisation, begins when the game is fully developed Revenue rights, games: Revenue rights, games under development: No amortisation, begins when the game is fully developed
+IP rights, games: 5 years

-Revenue rights, contract:
+IP rights, games under development: No amortisation, begins when the game is fully developed when the game is fully developed 2 years

-2 years
+Revenue rights, games: 9 years